ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 A new registry is established with the following initial leaf algorithms:

 * 1: Identity leaf algorithm
-* 2: Component leaf algorithm
+* 2: Derivation leaf algorithm

 ### Identity leaf algorithm